haplesshero13/smashing-stations/README.md

 # Smashing Stations
+In the future, this thing will have real styles and be written in a way that actually makes it maintainable.
+But for now, since it isn't really being actively worked on, enjoy the dirty hacked-together version.

 ## Running the App
-Download Node 5.9.x or newer: https://nodejs.org
+Download Node 5.10.x or newer: https://nodejs.org

 Grab bower: `npm install -g bower`.